yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-20-github-pages-migration.md

 ## Create Your GitHub Pages Site

-It's pretty well [documented](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) on Github.
+It's pretty well [documented](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) on GitHub.
 Very painless setup, make sure that your name matches your username.

 After your repo is set up, clone to your local computer for further devs.